pj2x28/anson/readme.txt

-git is a version contral system git is a very good thing
+git is a version contral system git is a very good thing,ahau :